-EPDM has an advantage in the industry with its “tried and true” technology—it’s been used by professionals for the last 40+ years.
+EPDM has an advantage in the industry with its “tried and true” technology—professionals have used it for over 50 years.
 The best part?
-Some of those original EPDM roofs are still in service.
-The material is extremely durable, especially here in our Heidler Roofing home service area in the Mid-Atlantic US.
+Some of those original EPDM roofs are still in service today, and they can stand firm against much of what Mother Nature hurls its way.

 Modified Bitumen Roofing (Mod Bit or MB)

 One of the significant benefits of MB roofing is its ability to handle regular foot traffic versus some single-ply membranes, mainly because it’s much thicker.
-It is also relatively easy to install compared to BUR or even EPDM, as it typically does not require the use of heat.
+It is also relatively easy to install by commercial flat roofing contractors compared to BUR or even TPO, as it typically does not require the use of heat.

 Garden or Green Roofing Systems

-These beautiful and eco-friendly rooftop gardens consist of a multi-layered roofing system that both protects the building beneath it and supports living vegetation above.
+These beautiful and eco-friendly rooftop gardens consist of a multi-layered roofing system that protects the building beneath it and supports living vegetation above.
 And, while you surely won’t see these being installed on many manufacturing or warehousing facilities, they are becoming more popular on buildings that house hospitality-based enterprises like restaurants and entertainment venues.

 So, how do you find the best possible flat roofing material that ticks all the boxes on your list of “must-haves”?
-The surest answer is to work with an experienced commercial roofing contractor who takes the time to listen to your needs and collaborate with you.
+The surest answer is to work with an experienced commercial flat roofing contractor who takes the time to listen to your needs and collaborate with you.